d4n3sh/thedaneshproject/content/posts/2008-02-26-how-to-install-microsoft-core-fonts-on-linux.md

 ---
 ![][1]

-Most Linux desktop users don&#8217;t fancy the default fonts which ship default with Linux.
+Most Linux desktop users don't fancy the default fonts which ship default with Linux.
 Luckily there are a few ways you could easy enjoy Microsoft fonts on your Linux desktop.

 The simplest way would be to use the package manager to add distro specific packages to install the fonts. openSUSE, Ubuntu and many other distros now provide the fonts with a disclaimer which you will have to agree to before the fonts get installed.